akshitbhalla/twitter-clone/README.md

 $ yarn start
 ```

-Install the [Expo](https://expo.io) app on your iOS or Android phone, and use the QR code in the terminal to open your app.
-Find the QR scanner on the Projects tab of the app.
+Install the [Expo](https://expo.io) app on your iOS or Android phone, and use the QR code in the terminal to open the app.
+Find the QR scanner in the Projects tab of the app.

 ## Sections